sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>git-subrepo</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Git Submodule Alternative
+Short desc    : Git Submodule Alternative
 URL          : https://github.com/ingydotnet/git-subrepo
-Лицензия     : MIT
+License      : MIT
-Описание     : This git command "clones" an external git repo into a subdirectory
+Descript     : This git command "clones" an external git repo into a subdirectory
              : of your repo.
 Later on, upstream changes can be pulled in, and local
              : changes can be pushed back.
 Simple.
 ```